 Different palettes can give completely different visual effects, allowing us to choose what features we would like to emphasize by a clever choice of colors or palette.
 The above illustration uses the CB Paired palette while the illustration below uses the CB Spectral palette.

-Since we are only changing the style of display, a property of the image and not the data, we can Copy the Florida image component and then Paste it a few times to create additional Florida 2, Florida 3 and Florida 4 images.
+Since we are only changing the style of display, a property of the image and not the data, we can Copy the Florida image component (just the image component and not the table) and then Paste it a few times to create additional Florida 2, Florida 3 and Florida 4 images.
 Being copies of the original Florida image these all will also take their data from the same table.

 We can then open each image in turn and launch the Edit - Style dialog to change the palette used by that image.